 At The Ohio State University, the Master of Public Health is offered in two formats: a traditional weekday format and a more flexible part-time format for experienced professionals who want to advance in the field of public health.

-The curriculum for the traditional MPH consists of a minimum of 45-48 credits organized into five curricular domains:
+The curriculum for the traditional Master of Public Health consists of a minimum of 45-48 credits organized into five curricular domains:

 - Core courses in areas of knowledge basic to public health

 - Courses required for a specialization